pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---z80asm---old-manual.md

 #### 4.3.9.
 The library file extension, lib

 Library files are identified with the 'lib' extension.
 Library files may be created using the -x option.
-Library may be included into application code during linking of object modules with the -i option.
+Library may be included into application code during linking of object modules with the -l option.

 5\.
 Compiling files
 -------------------